 “Right, because your government has really got it together when it comes to civilian safety,” Ward chastises.
-She’s slid up onto the granite countertop without asking, her knees open and her eyes thoughtful.
+She’s slid up onto the granite countertop, her knees open and her eyes thoughtful.
 Her hair, loose and dark around her pointed face, gleams red where the light filters through at the edges—dye from a previous job, blacked-out now like permanent marker on a redacted file.
-It had been blonde in Prague, before he’d been shot.
-He’s seen it in dozens of lengths and styles, and likely hundreds of shades, but none of those are ever what come to mind if he thinks of her.
-When they met, she’d had her hair—whatever color it was—tucked up under her Royal Marines beret, and that was the image that stuck with him.
+It had been shoulder-length and blonde in Prague, and the month before that in Dublin she’d had it chestnut brown to her middle back.

 “That’s hardly fair.”

 “Do you have any idea,” Ward says around her bottle mouth, “how many ‘protected citizens’ I’ve—extracted—from WITSEC?”

 Gregory could hazard a guess.
 He was involved with the bulk of the paperwork.
 “Then what are we going to do with him.”

 Ward opens her mouth, but doesn’t say anything.
 Gregory raises his eyes to her face, puzzled, but after a beat he hears it too: the rustle of blankets on the couch, the soft sounds of sleep-talk and a child-sized deep breath.